 Modular & Combination FRL Units

 Manufacturers frequently preassemble filters, regulators, and lubricators to form combination units.
-They are packaged together as common body sizes with common connection port sizes.
+They are packaged together as standard body sizes with common connection port sizes.
 Interconnections may be via threaded nipples or modular face connectors.

-Note that when critical requirements dictate the use of specialty filters or precision regulators, the assembly probably must be made up of individual selections and connected with pipe nipples.
+When critical requirements dictate the use of specialty filters or precision regulators, the assembly probably must be made up of individual selections and connected with pipe nipples.